 If you’re a people person and like to keep active, a retail job may be a good option for you.
 Retailers are often at the heart of any community, so it can be a great way to stay connected and meet new people.

 Retail workers are responsible for selling products or services, handling customer questions and complaints, processing sales and accepting stock deliveries.
-The job can be very active and requires a degree of fitness as you may need to be on your feet all day serving customers or to replenish stock which some people may find tiring.
+The job can be very active and requires a degree of fitness as you may need to be on your feet all day serving customers or replenishing stock on shelves which some people may find tiring.

 Work with us

-We offer competitive pay, and truly care about the people in our Teams.
-You’ll receive fantastic training through the Alina Homecare Academy, which will give you the invaluable skills needed to deliver exceptional care to those you’ll be working with.
+We offer competitive pay and truly care about the people in our Teams.
+You’ll receive fantastic training through our Alina Homecare Academy, which will give you invaluable skills needed to deliver exceptional care to those you’ll be working with.

-Applying is easy, and once you’ve submitted your application, you’ll be able to start your training soon after.
+Applying for one of our roles is easy!
+Once you’ve submitted your application, someone from our Jobs Team will be in touch and you’ll be able to start your training soon after.